How to Dry a Large Area Rug

 Before you start, know the type of rug you have.
 The steps below will work on most synthetic rugs, but if you’re dealing with something more exotic wool rugs, please call a professional.

 The steps below will help extract dirty water from the rug.
-It’s important to remove the filth before cleaning it with soap for the best results.

-Step 1: Remove the rug
+Step 1: Remove the Rug

-Remove the area rug from its original area to allow the floor underneath to dry.
-This helps protect the floor from additional damage.
-The rug may be difficult to move because it is soaking wet.
+The rug may be challenging to move because it is soaking wet.
 The larger the rug, the heavier it becomes to move.
 It may take more than one person to move it.

 After relocating the rug, prioritize drying the wet floor first since moisture can permeate through the surface, particularly on hardwood floors.